Watertight II Jacket

 Glennaker Lake Rain Columbia Jacket

 If you’ve never owned a jacket with a hideaway hood, you’re missing out.
 The problem with hooded sweatshirts is that having a hood just flopping around, tends to look pretty bad.
 Columbia put that into the front of their minds when they designed the Glennaker, which comes with a hideaway hood that slips right back into the collar.
 This is machine washable, and comes with an excellent water-repellent finish along the entire exterior, which is made of 100% nylon.
 Take full advantage of rain-resistant side pockets, and grab one of the most dually functional and flashy jackets we’ve ever reviewed.
-You can combine this jacket with some stylish Vans shoes.
+If you love the brand you can combine this jacket with some nice Columbia backpack from our list.

 100% nylon, inside and out